simonmichael/hledger/hledger/hledger.m4.md

 You can read more about this in [Unicode characters](#unicode-characters), below.

 On unix systems you can check a file's encoding with the `file` command.
-If you need to import from a UTF-16-encoded CSV file, say, you can convert it to UTF-8 with the `iconv` command.

 ## Data formats